 Net metering systems allow electricity generated by solar panels to be used within the home first.
 This can reduce the amount and cost of electricity consumed from the grid.
 Customers can then export any excess solar generation to earn a feed-in tariff.

-Customers should consider whether they may be better off under net metering arrangements once the Solar Bonus Scheme ends, when the cost of consuming energy from the grid becomes greater than solar feed-in tariffs.
+Customers should consider whether they may be better off under net metering arrangements now the Scheme has closed and the cost of consuming energy from the grid is greater than solar feed-in tariffs.
 It should be noted that changing from gross to net metering may involve some costs to the customer.
+IPART's 2016/17 feed-in tariff benchmark is 5.5 - 7.2 c/kWh.

 What to do next

-- Customers are encouraged to talk to their electricity retailer about their options once the Solar Bonus Scheme ends.
+- With the Solar Bonus Scheme now closed, customers are encouraged to talk to their electricity retailer about their options.
 You can find more information on the Solar Bonus Scheme website.

 - It is also worth comparing different retailers’ offers, as some may offer smart meter installation as part of a package.
 Customers can compare retailer offers at www.energymadeeasy.com.au